 Whenever you can, tuck the wrap around the baby instead of picking them up and actually wrapping it around them.
 Your chances of waking the baby up will be less so you can maximize on your workflow.

 If you are using a longer wrap with a tail, bunch the extra fabric behind the baby for two different looks.

-5. Don’t use a flat surface.
+5. Don’t use a flat surface

 When the baby is on their back, you want a surface that has some give so you can give the baby some shape.
 Use a bowl or a bean bag so you can dig a little hole for their bottom so you can curl the legs and feet up.
 The baby on the left has less shape and looks bigger.
 Take advantage of having a tiny newborn in your hands and curl them up.

-6. Wrap them tight for sibling shots.
+6. Wrap the newborn tight for sibling shots

 Babies startle easily and swing their arms and legs around.
 Swaddling them tight creates a nice clean look and keeps them warm.
 You don’t have to worry the baby scratching their sibling or rooting.

-7. Use directional light.
 I prefer side lighting when the baby is laying on their back.
 This helps bring out their features and the texture in the fur.
 When moving from posed shots on the bean bag to flokati shots, I need to move my set up so the light is coming from the side.